core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL transfer Class E message fields in the ciphertext of the COSE object in the OSCORE message.
 The sending endpoint SHALL include Class I message fields in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
 Class U message fields SHALL NOT be protected in transfer.
 Class I and Class U message field values are transferred in the header or options part of the OSCORE message which is visible to proxies.

 Message fields not visible to proxies, i.e., transported in the ciphertext of the COSE object, are called "Inner" (Class E).
 Message fields transferred in the header or options part of the OSCORE message, which is visible to proxies, are called "Outer" (Class I or U).
+There are currently no Class I options defined.

 An OSCORE message may contain both an Inner and an Outer message field of certain CoAP message fields.
 Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 Inner and Outer message fields are processed independently.